mattermost/docs/source/install/self-managed-changelog.md

 10. Changes to ``mattermost-server/model`` for naming consistency.

 ### Known Issues
- - Known issues related to the new collapsed reply threads (Beta) are [listed here](https://docs.mattermost.com/messaging/organizing-conversations.html#known-issues).
+ - Known issues related to the Collapsed Reply Threads (Beta) are [listed here](https://docs.mattermost.com/messaging/organizing-conversations.html#known-issues).
  - Adding an at-mention at the start of a post draft and pressing the leftwards or rightwards arrow can clear the post draft and the undo history [MM-33823](https://mattermost.atlassian.net/browse/MM-33823).
  - Emoji counter in the center channel doesn't always update immediately when a reaction is added in the right-hand side [MM-31994](https://mattermost.atlassian.net/browse/MM-31994).
  - Pinned posts are no longer highlighted.